digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Explain ng-controller directive.
   The ng-controller directive attaches a controller class to the view.
 This is a key aspect of how angular supports the principles behind the Model-View-Controller design pattern.
 It also creates a new scope.
+* What is $rootScope?
+  $rootScope refers to an object which is accessible from everywhere of the application.
+You can think $rootScope as global variable and $scope as local variables.

 #### Fun Questions: